 [Musical transition]

 Phillips: While the Yiddish press in Argentina was shifting and changing, another Jewish community in the Americas was also finding its voice.
-One of the most popular Ladino newspapers in the United States, La Varra, published its first issue in 1922.
+One of the most popular Ladino newspapers in the United States, La Vara, published its first issue in 1922.

-Devin Naar: La Varra is published in New York on the Lower East Side, first on Forsyth Street and later on Rivington Street, which was, you know, this is like the Lower East Side, the center of like Jewish American memory.
+Devin Naar: La Vara is published in New York on the Lower East Side, first on Forsyth Street and later on Rivington Street, which was, you know, this is like the Lower East Side, the center of like Jewish American memory.
 But there's also this adjacent Sephardic Jewish space that intersected with and overlapped, and in some ways, was separate from the Yiddish space.

 Phillips: This is Devin Naar, Isaac Alhadeff Professor of Sephardic Studies, Associate Professor of History and Jewish Studies, and Chair of the Sephardic Studies Program at University of Washington.

-Phillips: In addition to bringing their socialist politics to the paper, the founders of La Varra wanted to recreate the unique style of Sephardic journalism from their homeland, the Greek city of Salonika.
+Phillips: In addition to bringing their socialist politics to the paper, the founders of La Vara wanted to recreate the unique style of Sephardic journalism from their homeland, the Greek city of Salonika.
 Salonikan newspapers were funny and irreverent.

-Naar: One of the defining features of La Varra was its interest and emphasis on humor and satire.
-And in fact, that helps us explain the title of the newspaper, which is La Varra, which means the stick or the staff.
+Naar: One of the defining features of La Vara was its interest and emphasis on humor and satire.
+And in fact, that helps us explain the title of the newspaper, which is La Vara, which means the stick or the staff.
 And the masthead had a figure with a big staff beating some other figures on top of the head.
 And the slogan, which I'm paraphrasing, is essentially to beat the hypocrisy out of those people who think that they're in charge of the community or in charge of the state.

-Phillips: La Varra ‘s sharp political commentary earned it popularity around the world.
+Phillips: La Vara ‘s sharp political commentary earned it popularity around the world.
 While its core readership remained in New York, it had tens of thousands of readers worldwide, and agents operating in cities like Los Angeles, Istanbul, Havana, and Paris.
 But despite its editorial success, advertising sales alone weren’t enough to financially support the newspaper.

 Naar: What seems to be the case is that what really enabled the newspaper to continue so long was its side gigs.
 They would print wedding announcements and invitations.
 They would print marriage contracts. ketubot.
 They would do other kinds of printing jobs for Sephardic organizations: stationery, annual gala booklets.
 But their main source of revenue seems to have been actually the printing of coat check tickets.
 Because – why? – one of the niches that Sephardic Jews wound up being overrepresented in in the early 20th century were guys who were working in the coat checks.

-Phillips: La Varra was a newspaper by and for working class Sephardim – right down to its business operations.
+Phillips: La Vara was a newspaper by and for working class Sephardim – right down to its business operations.
 And the paper tackled some of the most pressing questions working-class Sephardim grappled with.
 For example, the debate about whether to hold onto a more vernacular style of Ladino, called judezmo, that included Greek and Turkish elements; or to move the Sephardic community towards a more formal, Spanish-ized style of Ladino.

 Naar: And this became ideological to a certain degree, especially in the 1930s where Sephardic Jews are trying to figure out, what is the future of our culture?
 What is the future of our language?
 Are we going to tie ourselves with the Jewish community?
 Maybe we'll have a better chance of perpetuating our collective selves If we tie ourselves with the broader Spanish speaking world – Spaniards, Puerto Ricans, Cubans, Mexicans.
 And if we're going to do that, maybe we need to make our Spanish more Spanish.
-And what happens there is that some of the the pro hispanicizing, pro spanishizing contributors to La Varra get so involved in it that their style of writing becomes incomprehensible to some of their readers.
+And what happens there is that some of the the pro hispanicizing, pro spanishizing contributors to La Vara get so involved in it that their style of writing becomes incomprehensible to some of their readers.
 So, some of the letters to the editor will come in – in the 1930s this really begins to happen – and say, “al estimado redactor,” to the dear editor, I cannot read your newspaper articles anymore because we speak Ladino and you are writing in Spanish that just happens to be written in Hebrew letters.
 And I don't know what you're saying.

 Naar: By the time we get to Roosevelt, there is a pivot among two of the three main figures here to the Democratic Party, to the New Deal Democratic Party.
 So, they moderate their politics as a process.
 I mean, this is parallel to Jewish communities more generally, and some of the Jewish press, the left leaning or radical Jewish press in general.
 Some of it becomes a little bit more moderate, at least, you know, anti communist.
-And we can see that play out also among La Varra, which also in the 1930s changes its masthead and its image in response to the changing times.
+And we can see that play out also among La Vara, which also in the 1930s changes its masthead and its image in response to the changing times.
 So, it creates a much more streamlined masthead that no longer focuses on the satire.
 So, the person with the staff beating the hypocrisy out of these cartoon characters is gone, and we have a masthead that focuses on emphasizing more of a sense of unity.

-Phillips: La Varra still relied heavily on satire, but in the 1930s, it took a backseat as the paper’s radical politics softened.
+Phillips: La Vara still relied heavily on satire, but in the 1930s, it took a backseat as the paper’s radical politics softened.
 World War II and the Holocaust drove new crisis organizing efforts, as well as conversations about political Zionism in the paper.

 Naar: An embrace of Zionism becomes a much stronger component once we get to the period of the war, the Second World War, where there is a real sense of crisis about where are Jews going to go, and fleeing Salonika and Rhodes and other places, not being able to get into the United States.
-So, there's a real, practical kind of concern that emerges in the pages of La Varra that is tied to a historical connection to the land.
+So, there's a real, practical kind of concern that emerges in the pages of La Vara that is tied to a historical connection to the land.
 But the caveat around the other local inhabitants, the Palestinians, remains part of the conversation.
 It is not swept away completely, although there will be different approaches that are taken in the press, some that are much more interested in being cautious and reflective on the consequences of Zionism for the Palestinian population, and there are those that will embrace what their detractors call an ‘Ashkenazi Zionism,’ which is less concerned about the status of the of the Palestinian population.
 There is tremendous attention on the developments of the war with specific focus on Sephardic Jewish communities in the eastern Mediterranean.
 So, for example, even before the war itself starts, when Mussolini issues his racial laws that impact the Jews of Rhodes – which was part of the Italian Empire at the time in 1938 – there is a tremendous organizing effort among the Sephardic community to try to come to the aid of the Jews of Rhodes to help some of them get out if they can.
 And then when the war extends its reach into Greece in 1940 and 1941 again, tremendous emphasis on trying to raise funds to support the Jews of Salonika and of Greece.

-Naar: In 1933, another thing that La Varra does is it helps organize the various Sephardic mutual aid organizations and societies to participate in the 1933 major demonstration in New York City to protest the Nazi book burning.
+Naar: In 1933, another thing that La Vara does is it helps organize the various Sephardic mutual aid organizations and societies to participate in the 1933 major demonstration in New York City to protest the Nazi book burning.
 They describe the kinds of messages that justify their participation, which say, well, it's not affecting us and our people but it's affecting fellow Jews, and we feel a sense of solidarity with them.
 And they also link it to the Inquisition.
 And they say, the burning of the Jewish books by Hitler is an echo of medieval book burnings that have directly impacted our communities.
 So, we have to stand up, and we have to participate.

 Phillips: While this burgeoning sense of connection between Sephardim and other Jews led to powerful solidarity during the war, it also aligned with a trend towards assimilation that would mark the decline of Ladino print culture.
 As time marched on, Sephardim increasingly thought of themselves as American Jews, and Ladino languished, as did the newspapers that used it.

 Naar: The changes that are intensified after the war are already visible, especially in the 1930s, which is a new generation coming of age, a new generation that is English oriented, that is speaking English more and more with their siblings, with their friends, certainly at school, even if, for many of them, they didn't speak a lick of English before they entered public school, even if they were U.S. born.
 That's changing.
 So, there's a great emphasis on English.
-And so, in the mid-1930s La Varra introduces an English language page to try to cater to a new generation, or try to cater to those that are interested in getting some of their Sephardic oriented culture in English.
+And so, in the mid-1930s La Vara introduces an English language page to try to cater to a new generation, or try to cater to those that are interested in getting some of their Sephardic oriented culture in English.
 And the other thing that develops is the folks are getting older.
-And really, in the wake of the war, beginning around 1945, La Varra becomes a one man enterprise at the initiative of Albert Torres, who had been the business manager.
+And really, in the wake of the war, beginning around 1945, La Vara becomes a one man enterprise at the initiative of Albert Torres, who had been the business manager.
 So, these factors contribute to, ultimately, the demise of the paper in 1948 which is also symbolic, in many ways, because this is also the moment, the year of the establishment of the State of Israel.
 And so, in some ways, retrospectively, some of the Sephardic Jews will look at that end point of the newspaper as also the start of a new beginning, of an effort to really imagine and activate the Sephardic community as part of a broader global Jewish nation that now has an emergent homeland.

 Naar: The editor of a major Ladino newspaper in Istanbul talked about how his Ladino journalism was trying to create a Torah in the current moment for Ottoman Jews, like it's the story of us now.
-And while La Varra’s editors did not make that same argument, that is what the newspaper did.
+And while La Vara’s editors did not make that same argument, that is what the newspaper did.
 It is the most rich and most diverse resource that we have available for entering into the Sephardic world – the Ladino speaking Sephardic world – from the 1920s through 1948.
 And we really get a sense of what the contours of the Sephardic community were at the time, how they shifted, what the geographic expanse is, what the ideological orientations and debates were, who the main figures were, the way in which that community saw itself, and its relationships with its adjacent communities, the broader Jewish community.

 Phillips: This is the power of not only Ladino newspapers, but Jewish newspapers throughout history.
 Every detail in their pages provides clues about Jewish life in a particular time and place – the advertisements in their margins, the letter to the editor, the cartoons, even the news articles they choose to excerpt from other publications.
 For his part, Zachary Baker urges scholars to consider how newspapers not only provided an outlet for those historical debates, but how they helped influence them.